 Both state and federal law provide employment and re-employment rights to individuals who are called to military service.
-These laws provide income and job protection, as well as a means for employees to secure time off when called to military service.
+These laws provide job and income protection, as well as a means for employees to secure time off when called to military service.